 Our curriculum includes the study of religious traditions from Christians, Muslims, Hindus, Sikhs and Jewish people.
 RE in Herne endeavours to learn from encounters with living faiths rather than the history and belief structures of traditions.
 Understanding Christianity is a spiral curriculum throughout the Key stage, where units of work are revisited in subsequent years.
 70% of our curriculum is based on Christianity; the remaining 30% is focused on other world faiths and non-religious worldviews.
 It is our aim that RE is delivered in an objective, critical and pluralistic manner, which challenges, enabling all children to flourish.

-Links with our Christian values and vision, and support for pupil’s spiritual, moral, social and cultural (SMSC) development and to their understanding of British Values are intrinsic to our RE curriculum and have a significant impact on learners.
+Links with our Christian values and vision, and support for pupil’s spiritual, moral, social and cultural (SMSC) development, as well as their understanding of British Values, are intrinsic to our RE curriculum and have a significant impact on learners.
 We provide a wide range of opportunities for learners to understand and to make links between the beliefs, practices and value systems of the range of faiths and worldviews studied.

 The children make progress by knowing more, remembering more and being able to do more.
 They need to transfer and embed key concepts into their long-term memory and apply them fluently.

 We measure the impact of our curriculum in the following ways: